dart-lang/site-www/src/_guides/libraries/library-tour.md

 encoded recursively.

 You have two options for encoding objects that aren't directly encodable.
-The first is to invoke `encode()` with a second argument: a function that returns an object that is directly encodable.
+The first is to invoke `jsonEncode()` with a second argument: a function that returns an object that is directly encodable.
 Your second option is to omit the second argument, in which case the encoder calls the object's `toJson()` method.